eclipse-keyple/keyple-website/content/docs/developer-guide/create-plugin.md

 1. Implement a Keyple Plugin
 1. Implement a Keyple Plugin Factory.

+---
 ## Imports
-Your plugin will use be based upon Keyple Core library.
+Your plugin will be based upon Keyple Core library.

 Using the [Java components]({{< ref "components-java/core/_index.md" >}}) or [C++ components]({{< ref "components-cpp/core/_index.md" >}})
 pages, import **Keyple Core** into your project.

+---
 ## Implement Keyple Reader
 The first step of a Keyple plugin development is the implementation of Keyple Reader Interface (org.eclipse.keyple.core.Reader).
 This implementation should use device's native smartcard reader library (or sdk package) to map interfaces used by Keyple API.

 This implementation of a local reader must be done through the extension of one of three abstract classes provided within the Keyple API.
 The choice depends on expected behaviour of the reader:
-* **`AbstractLocalReader`**: Basic abstract class to use for local reader implementation.
+* **`AbstractLocalReader`**: basic abstract class to use for local reader implementation.
 * **`AbstractObservableLocalReader`**: extends AbstractLocalReader and is used to manage the matter of observing card events in the case of a local reader
-(ie: card insertion, card removal..).
+(ie: card insertion, card removal).
 * **`AbstractObservableLocalAutonomousReader`**: extends AbstractObservableLocalReader and is used to allow the reader implementation to call back the core when card insertion and removal events occurs.